kioskProject/kiosk/README.md

  https://github.com/kioskProject/kiosk

  ## Notes about the code
  From the beginning we were clear about what we wanted to do and we managed to carry it out.
-The most important thing is that we grew as web programmers.
+The most important thing is that we grew as a person and as web programmers.